streamABC/api-player/Docs-Radio.md

 ## `sABC.Radio`

-This library provides methods to either control a Radioplayer console or a stand-alone player with a skipable radio stream in our streamABC infrastructure.
+This library provides methods to either control a Radioplayer console or a stand-alone player with a skipable radio stream in our streamABC/QuantumCast infrastructure.

 A reference implementation for Radioplayer console can be found in this [repository](https://github.com/streamABC/skiponradio-radioplayer).